A Bernstein type theorem for minimal hypersurfaces via Gauss maps: Rigidity of minimal hypersurfaces with constraints

-This is sufficient to complete the proof. \end{proof} Put $\Phi=\f1{\La\circ\g}$, then it is a smooth positive bounded function on $M$.
-Let $\bn$ be the Levi-Civita connection of $\R^{n+1}$ with the standard flat metric.
-We choose a local orthonormal frame field $\{e_i\}$ on $M$ such that $\bn e_i=0$ and $\bn\nu=0$ at the considered point.
-Then (see formula (2.9) in \cite{DXY} for instance)
+This is sufficient to complete the proof. \end{proof} Note that $\La$ in Lemma \ref{HessLa***} is strictly bounded away from zero as $\Om$ is closed.
+Put $\Phi=\f1{\La\circ\g}$, then it is a smooth positive bounded function on $M$.
+Let $\na$ be the Levi-Civita connection of $M$ as before.
+We choose a local orthonormal tangent frame $\{e_i\}$ on $M$ such that $\na e_i=0$ at the considered point.
+As $\g$ is a harmonic map from $M$ to $\S^n$, combining \eqref{|A|2***} and Lemma \ref{HessLa***} we conclude